f5devcentral/f5-automation-labs/docs/class1/labinfo/udf.rst

    install it using the instructions at https://docs.microsoft.com/en-us/windows-server/remote/remote-desktop-services/clients/remote-desktop-clients

-..
-WARNING:: If you have a HiDPI display please refer to the :ref:`lab-udf-hidpi`
+   ::WARNING:: If you have a HiDPI display please refer to the :ref:`lab-udf-hidpi`
       instructions below

 #.
 Open the RDP file in the Remote Desktop Client and connect.
 If you have